International Practical Shooting Confederation: Rifle

 In the beginning, competitions were fired with whatever rifle the competitors chose, and while the type of rifles mostly has remained the same sighting systems have changed a lot.
 In 1990, Sverre Idland won the Norwegian rifle championship using an Elbit Falcon red dot sight.
 Low-power scope sights have been used in competitions since at least 1994, when Bengt Larsson used a Schmidt & Bender 1.1–4x20 mm to win the Norwegian Championship.
 For a while rifles equipped with optics and iron sights competed side by side, but were divided somewhere around the 2000s into an Open division for optic sights and a Standard division for iron sights.
 Open and Standard were the only two rifle divisions until the 2004 season when similar divisions were introduced for manually operated mechanisms.
 The Open and Standard division was then renamed to Semi Auto Open and Semi Auto Standard, while the new manual divisions was named Manual Action Open and Manual Action Standard.
 Around 2011 a provisional division named "Manual Action Standard 10" was approved for evaluation as a testing ground for development of the Manual divisions.
+Manual Action Standard 10, Manual Action Open and Manual Action Standard have been removed prior to the 2024 IPSC Rifle World Shoot and have been replaced by Manual Action Bolt and Manual Action Contemporary.

 Self-loading rifles are used in the Semi Auto Open and Semi Auto Standard division, while the manual divisions are limited to manual action types.